frederic-perez/AmE-dictionary/data/dictionary.md

 __have (a) skeleton(s) in (one's)/the closet__ _idiom_ To have (an) embarassing, unpleasant, damaging, or incriminating secret(s) from one's past.
 __have (got) (someone's) back__ _idiom_ :two: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance.
 __have (hand)writing like chicken scratch__ _idiom_ To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken.
+__have (one's) druthers__ _idiom_ To have one's choice or preference; to have things the way one would like them to be; to have one's way.
+Usually formulated as "if I had my druthers."
 __have (something) cold down__ _idiom_ :dart: To learn, master, or understand something perfectly, to the point of requiring little or no focus to do, recall, or accomplish it.
 __have a bone to pick with someone__ _idiom_ To want to talk to someone about something annoying they have done. _I got a bone to pick with you.
 Come on!_
 __have a bun in the oven__ _idiom_ To be pregnant.